rawhex/hidiot.com/_docs/getting_tactile/improving_our_switch.md

 	int but1Temp = 0;
 	int ledState = LOW;

 We use the ```but1Temp``` to store the current state of S1.
-This is lightly different to previous examples, but all will be clear when we come to it.
+This is slightly different to previous examples, but all will be clear when we come to it.

 The ```ledState``` variable is used to store the LEDs state, which is either off or on.